 Will Travis Scott & Live Nation Be Held Responsible?

 Travis Scott has since canceled the second day of the Astroworld festival and has pulled out of his scheduled appearance at the Day N Vegas Festival on November 13th.
 Some Spotify users have encouraged others to join them in boycotting the artist’s music on the platform.
 Many hope that Spotify will take a similar approach to Fortnite; the game’s developers removed a Travis Scott emote that featured a snippet of one of his songs after several users demanded a refund.

 In the wake of the Astroworld tragedy, Houston Police Chief Troy Finner shared the status of the authorities’ response: “This is now a criminal investigation that’s going to involve our homicide division as well as narcotics.”

-At Arnold & Itkin LLP, our Astroworld injury attorneys are continuing to follow this investigation closely and are committed to helping those affected seek justice.
+At Arnold & Itkin, our Astroworld injury attorneys are continuing to follow this investigation closely and are committed to helping those affected seek justice.
 Our hearts go out to the families of the victims of this tragic event.

 - Concert Injuries,